If you’re looking to upgrade your broadband deal to the latest fibre broadband

 Providers which offer FTTP often run their own fibre networks:

-- Hyperoptic - Hyperoptic are only available in select areas, they offer 50Mbps, 150Mbos, 500Mbps, and 1Gbps speeds.
-Hyperoptic offer the same speed for upload and downloads, so you wont be caught out whether watching films in 4k or uploading large files for work.
+- Hyperoptic - Hyperoptic are only available in select areas, but they are one of the few providers in the UK to offer they offer gigabit broadband.
+Hyperoptic offer the same speed for upload and downloads, so you won't be caught out whether you are watching films in 4k or uploading large files for work.

 - Virgin Media - Virgin Media offers speeds of up to 362Mbs and only offers fibre optic packages.
 Virgin Media are available in more places than the other FTTP providers here, so if superfast broadband is what you're after they are a good provider to look at first.

 - Gigaclear - Live a bit more rurally?
 Gigaclear is working hard to provide ultrafast broadband for rural communities that might not be covered by Virgin, Hyperoptic, or Openreach.
 Gigaclear offer speeds up to 900Mbps, but their fibre optic packages can come at a price.